A large US

 Swordfish having been held on the station during 1943 and

-replacement airframes for a squadrons on an escort carriers
+replacement airframe for a squadron on an escort carrier

 is recorded; Swordfish HS440 was issued to 819 Squadron